October 20, 2014 § Leave a comment

 I thought I’d share some of my favorite reads and videos from the Interwebs last week.
 I found all of these articles and videos to be actually interesting (read: something worth giving your attention to for longer than a minute).
 If you’re anything like me, I think you might get something out of them, too.

 « Read the rest of this entry »

-I was having a particularly bad day when I bought It by Alexa Chung.
-I mistimed my TB test so I had to pay another $20 to get a second needle in my arm, I busted my ass over a poorly paid gig on a pretty damn hot day in the Tenderloin which just being there makes any person feel extra grimey and sweaty, then there’s USPS, the tools of mail delivery service.
+I was having a particularly bad day when I bought It by Alexa Chung: I mistimed my TB test so I had to pay another $20 to get a second needle in my arm, I busted my ass over a poorly paid gig on a pretty damn hot day in the Tenderloin (just being there makes any person feel extra grimey and sweaty), and USPS may have lost my package.
 The day was getting more annoying as it went on and it’d only been a couple hours.
 So I went to Anthropologie downtown unenthused to shop for the thing that USPS probably lost, and I found It instead.

 I’ve been blogging since foreverago when Geocities and Homestead were all the rage, and before IM-ing in AOL became ancient history.
 I discovered that not only do I like to write, but I enjoyed putting my thoughts up online (doing weird stuff in the code to make text fly and gifs dance around became more fun than playing with my lego set, a pretty big change for my 11-year-old self).
 Since my early blogging days, I’ve made a lot of blogs – a lot – all that I’ve closed down because of 1. embarrassment and 2. more embarrassment, but I still look back on fondly as a record of my past self.